 Add the following code into your .htaccess file in your WordPress root directory to stop the builder hitting server limits.

-Make sure Divi is at the latest version
+1. Make sure Divi is updated to the latest version

 You can also try this method which was posted in 1 of the Divi FB groups and seems to work for many